April 2. The latest Archdruid post, Riddles in the Dark, puts together a lot of important insights:

 This is basically what Dmitry Orlov argues in The Great Unreasoning: that when we map our systems of thought onto reality, we always crash and burn; and this is not because our systems of thought have not yet been perfected, but because "the exercise of our ability to think can reach the point of diminishing, then negative, returns."
 And "the human propensity for abstract reasoning is a defect of breeding that leads to collective insanity."

-I touched on some of these issues in The Age of Batshit Crazy Machines.
-The information explosion claims to be taking us outward, but it's mostly taking us inward.
+So the information explosion claims to be taking us outward, when it's mostly taking us inward.
 This is the same point that Jerry Mander made in In The Absence of the Sacred: that our technological progress is not evolution but inbreeding.
-Most of the bits flowing around the internet are games or porn.
-Most of our technology is being used to cut us off from the world around us, rather than help us face it.

 April 21-22.
 Disaster Utopianism, a review of the book A Paradise Built in Hell.
 Contrary to popular myth, crowds are rational, people remain calm in disasters, and big disruptions are big opportunities for both repression and autonomy.
 Anne comments: